 Meanwhile, the site also hosts various resources, facts, figures, and a regular newsletter.

-Affected by ID theft in the UK?
+Are you affected by ID theft in the UK?
 Contact the Action Fraud team.

 Prevent future identity theft